the-events-calendar/event-tickets/readme.txt

 == Changelog ==

+= [TBD] TBD
+* Fix - Encoding issue in the block editor's price block of The Events Calendar events.
+[ET-1434]

 = [5.3.4.1] 2022-05-12 =

 * Version - Event Tickets 5.3.4.1 is only compatible with Event Tickets Plus 5.4.4.1 and higher